CMSgov/dpc-app/dpc-web/app/views/pages/reference.md

 ## Prerequisites:
 - Completion of the Authorization section
 - Access to the API: active Bearer <span style="color: #046B99;">{access_token}</span>
+- Completion of the Attestation & Attribution section

 ## Initiate an export job
 In order to start a Patient data export job, you will need to locate your Group.id.
 Locate your Group.id by referencing the {id} variable in the resource object of your Group.